TRH Financial LLC Has $8.41 Million Stake in Abbott Laboratories (NYSE:ABT)

 Several other institutional investors have also made changes to their positions in ABT.
 Jackson Wealth Management LLC raised its holdings in shares of Abbott Laboratories by 2.1% during the third quarter.
 Jackson Wealth Management LLC now owns 34,368 shares of the healthcare product maker’s stock valued at $25,000 after acquiring an additional 722 shares in the last quarter.
 Crewe Advisors LLC grew its stake in Abbott Laboratories by 41.6% in the third quarter.
 Crewe Advisors LLC now owns 286 shares of the healthcare product maker’s stock worth $34,000 after purchasing an additional 84 shares during the period.
 Consolidated Planning Corp purchased a new stake in Abbott Laboratories in the third quarter worth $36,000.
 Strategic Asset Management LLC purchased a new stake in Abbott Laboratories in the third quarter worth $41,000.
 Finally, RPG Investment Advisory LLC purchased a new stake in Abbott Laboratories in the third quarter worth $42,000.
 Institutional investors own 73.01% of the company’s stock.

 Several equities research analysts recently weighed in on ABT shares.
-BTIG Research reduced their price target on Abbott Laboratories from $143.00 to $138.00 in a research note on Wednesday, January 26th.
+Bank of America started coverage on Abbott Laboratories in a research note on Tuesday, March 1st.
+They issued a “buy” rating and a $140.00 price target on the stock.
+Royal Bank of Canada initiated coverage on Abbott Laboratories in a research note on Thursday, December 9th.
+They issued an “outperform” rating and a $146.00 target price on the stock.
 Credit Suisse Group increased their target price on Abbott Laboratories from $138.00 to $139.00 and gave the stock an “outperform” rating in a research note on Thursday, January 27th.
-Bank of America initiated coverage on Abbott Laboratories in a research note on Tuesday, March 1st.
-They issued a “buy” rating and a $140.00 target price on the stock.
-Royal Bank of Canada assumed coverage on Abbott Laboratories in a research note on Thursday, December 9th.
-They issued an “outperform” rating and a $146.00 target price on the stock.
-Finally, Cowen increased their price objective on Abbott Laboratories from $140.00 to $150.00 in a research report on Monday, January 10th.
+BTIG Research cut their target price on Abbott Laboratories from $143.00 to $138.00 in a research note on Wednesday, January 26th.
+Finally, Raymond James cut their target price on Abbott Laboratories from $150.00 to $143.00 and set an “outperform” rating on the stock in a research note on Thursday, January 27th.
 Three analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company’s stock.
 According to data from MarketBeat, Abbott Laboratories has an average rating of “Buy” and a consensus price target of $138.58.

 Abbott Laboratories (NYSE:ABT – Get Rating) last posted its earnings results on Wednesday, January 26th.
 The healthcare product maker reported $1.32 earnings per share for the quarter, beating analysts’ consensus estimates of $1.18 by $0.14.
 Abbott Laboratories had a return on equity of 27.06% and a net margin of 16.42%.
 The company had revenue of $11.47 billion for the quarter, compared to the consensus estimate of $10.71 billion.
 During the same quarter in the prior year, the company earned $1.45 earnings per share.
 Abbott Laboratories’s revenue was up 7.2% on a year-over-year basis.
 Equities analysts predict that Abbott Laboratories will post 4.74 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Monday, May 16th.
-Shareholders of record on Friday, April 15th will be issued a $0.47 dividend.
-This represents a $1.88 dividend on an annualized basis and a yield of 1.65%.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, May 16th.
+Stockholders of record on Friday, April 15th will be paid a $0.47 dividend.
+This represents a $1.88 annualized dividend and a dividend yield of 1.65%.
 The ex-dividend date is Wednesday, April 13th.
-Abbott Laboratories’s dividend payout ratio is 47.72%.
+Abbott Laboratories’s dividend payout ratio (DPR) is currently 47.72%.

-Abbott Laboratories announced that its Board of Directors has initiated a stock repurchase plan on Friday, December 10th that allows the company to buyback $5.00 billion in outstanding shares.
-This buyback authorization allows the healthcare product maker to reacquire up to 2.1% of its shares through open market purchases.
-Shares buyback plans are often a sign that the company’s management believes its shares are undervalued.
+Abbott Laboratories declared that its board has authorized a stock repurchase plan on Friday, December 10th that permits the company to buyback $5.00 billion in shares.
+This buyback authorization permits the healthcare product maker to buy up to 2.1% of its stock through open market purchases.
+Stock buyback plans are generally a sign that the company’s board of directors believes its stock is undervalued.

 In other news, SVP Louis H. Morrone sold 9,988 shares of the firm’s stock in a transaction dated Friday, December 17th.
 The stock was sold at an average price of $137.54, for a total value of $1,373,749.52.
 The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
 Also, EVP Andrea F. Wainer sold 14,500 shares of the firm’s stock in a transaction dated Monday, December 13th.
 The stock was sold at an average price of $135.00, for a total value of $1,957,500.00.
 The disclosure for this sale can be found here.
 Insiders sold 60,584 shares of company stock worth $8,194,753 in the last ninety days.
 Corporate insiders own 1.50% of the company’s stock.